viamrobotics/docs/docs/installation/prepare/jetson-nano-setup.md

 3. A computer display (HDMI or DP) with a USB keyboard and mouse
 4. A way to connect the microSD card to the computer (like a microSD slot or microSD reader)
 5. Ethernet cable and/or Wifi dongle, to establish network connection on the Nano
-6. 5V-2A DC with barrel jack connector and/or Micro-USB power supply, to power the Nano
+6. 5V-2A (Nano) or 9-19V (Orin Nano) DC power supply with barrel jack connector

 **Initial Setup in Headless Mode:**